dtdo90/finetune_llama3.2/README.md

 ### Evaluation
 The fine-tuned model is evaluated using the **LLAMA 3 (8 billion)** model from **OLLAMA**.
 The evaluation yields an average score of 76.43.

+### Interactive API with chainlit
+Interact with the fine-tuned model through a web API by running the command **chainlit run app.py**.
+This will launch an interactive interface for the model.